Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Introduction

+To systematically address these challenges, we propose \oursystem{}, a two-level intermediate representation~(IR) and an associated code generator framework.
+The higher-level IR, called inter-operator level IR, defines the model semantics as sets of operators and expresses layout choices in a decoupled manner.
+At the lower level, the intra-operator level IR provides the facility to express template specialization and lower them to CUDA kernels.
+We further propose two optimizations, i.e., compact materialization (Section~\ref{sec:materialization}) and linear operator reordering (Section~\ref{sec:inter_op_opt}).
+We show in the corresponding Sections how these two optimizations are conveniently enabled by the two-level IR design. \cref{sec:inter_op_ir,sec:intra-op-ir,sec:ir_design} further the design and rationale of the two-level IR.

-\item We show that, by basing the \oursystem{} code generator on two generalized CUDA templates, {i.e., a} GEMM template and a node and/or edge traversal template, \oursystem{} {achieves} up to 7.8$\times$ speed-up in inference and up to 5.6$\times$ speed-up in training compared to the {best among the} state-of-the-art systems~\cite{wuSeastarVertexcentricProgramming2021, xieGraphilerCompilerGraph, guiHGLAcceleratingHeterogeneous} when running RGCN, RGAT and HGT~\cite{rgcn, busbridge2019relational, hgt} on heterogeneous datasets provided by DGL and Open Graph Benchmark (OGB) packages~\cite{huOpenGraphBenchmark2021, aifb, mutag, bgs, am, toutanovaObservedLatentFeatures2015}. \oursystem{} also encountered fewer out-of-memory~(OOM) errors, which is significantly alleviated by the optimization mentioned in Section~\ref{contrib:dse}. {In fact, \oursystem{} incurs no OOM error for all the datasets tested in this paper.}
+In short, \oursystem{} 1)~represents the key properties of RGNN models to capture opportunities to reduce memory accesses in inter-operator scheduling and materialization, 2)~generates code flexibly with proper data access schemes to eliminate redundant data movement, and 3)~expresses model semantics, data layout, and operator-specific optimization in a decoupled manner to reduce programming effort.
+To the best of our knowledge, \oursystem{} is the first to propose a multi-level IR to capture RGNN-specific opportunities involving cross-relation inter-operator optimizations and tensor data layout with consideration of the type dimension added by RGNNs.
+The contribution of this work is as follows. \begin{enumerate}[1.] \item We propose the \oursystem{} two-level IR and code generation framework to systematically optimize and generate GPU kernels for RGNN training and inference.
+It bridges the gap between the programming interface and the kernel generation process, decouples models, data layout, and operator-specific schedule from each other, and leverages optimization opportunities from the three aspects. \item We devised the \oursystem{} code generator based on two generalized CUDA templates, {i.e., a} GEMM template and a node and/or edge traversal template.
+The generated code {achieves} up to 9.9$\times$ speed-up in inference and up to 43.7$\times$ speed-up in training compared to the {best among the} state-of-the-art systems~\cite{wuSeastarVertexcentricProgramming2021, xieGraphilerCompilerGraph, guiHGLAcceleratingHeterogeneous} when running RGCN, RGAT, and HGT~\cite{rgcn, busbridge2019relational, hgt} on heterogeneous datasets provided by DGL and Open Graph Benchmark (OGB) packages~\cite{huOpenGraphBenchmark2021, aifb, mutag, bgs, am, toutanovaObservedLatentFeatures2015}. \oursystem{} also encountered fewer out-of-memory~(OOM) errors, which is significantly alleviated by the optimization mentioned in Section~\ref{contrib:dse}. {In fact, with compaction enabled, \oursystem{} incurs no OOM error for all the datasets tested in this paper.} \item We devised two optimizations: compact tensor materialization and linear operator reordering.
+The best combination of options varies across models and datasets and further obtains up to 3.8$\times$ speed-up in inference and 2.7$\times$ speed-up in training compared to our basic generated code mentioned in Contribution~\ref{contrb:eval}.
+Through profiling, we found that the improved memory efficiency allows \oursystem{} to accommodate larger computation and improve GPU hardware utilization for forward propagation.
+In contrast, backward propagation does not benefit from larger input, due to its latency-bound nature caused by atomic updates and outer products. \end{enumerate}